 Today, more and more seniors are finding that they can save on out of pocket costs by choosing Plan G. It also provides a way to keep a much more comprehensive health plan in place without the network limitations and high out-of-pocket expenses of a Medicare Advantage plan.
 After all, unlike with a Medicare Advantage plan, a Medicare supplement plan, or Medigap plan, allows you to go to ANY doctor, specialist, or hospital that accepts Medicare anywhere in the country without worrying about networks.

-Look at the difference in costs in a year between Plan F and Plan G in 2016 for ZIP code 29841 in South Carolina for a female non-smoker at age 65:
+Look at the difference in costs in a year between the lowest-priced Plan F and Plan G in 2018 for ZIP code 66401 in Kansas for a female non-smoker at age 65:

 Why The Big Difference In Premium?

 There are many theories as to why there is a big difference.
 One school of thought attributes it to the fact that Plan G does not accept Guaranteed Issue enrollees.
 These are typically enrollees who are leaving an employer or union plan to go on Medicare.